catberry/catberry-cli/templates/example/README.md

 npm install
 ```

-Then to start in `debug` mode without script minification and with file watch:
+Then to start in `debug` mode without script minification and with file watching:

 ```
 npm run debug